 - Notch: only for iPhone 14, 14 Max

-- Notch-less: only for iPhone 14 Pro, 14 Pro Max (as a hole punch or pill-shaped cutout, or both)
+- Notch-less: only for iPhone 14 Pro, 14 Pro Max (as a hole punch and pill-shaped cutout)

 Apple reintroduced the boxy iPhone frame with the iPhone 12 series in October 2020.
 The iconic look brings back the days of the iPhone 4 and 5 series.
 Apple introduced clean curves on the iPhone 6 and didn't let up on that design until the iPhone 12 models.